Axwabo/SpaceTransit/README.md

 ﻿# SpaceTransit

-> [!IMPORTANT]
-> I really rushed to get the game to a playable state in a week,
-> but I underestimated how much time it would take.
->
-> Updates coming soon™ :3

 A tra(i)nsit simulator game made in Unity, set in a fictional space country.

 Ships travel in fixed tubes, as if they were on train tracks.
 They arrive at docks (platforms) at designated stations.

 The transit system is inspired by real-world railway systems, with significant modifications to fit the theme and also to simplify code.
-It's dynamic, making it easy to add stations in the Unity editor.
+It's dynamic, making it fairly easy to add stations in the Unity editor.

 Several FLASH and ROSS ships serve numerous stations based on timetables.
 Currently, only 1 line has been built.